 Sickle Cell Anemia.
 Fever, pain, and swelling with erythema can be seen in both osteomyelitis and vaso-occlusive crisis (VOC) usually due to bone marrow infarction; clinical differentiation between the 2 may be difficult.
 (A) Osteomyelitis of the humerus with erythema, swelling, and fever were seen in this child with SCD.
 (B) Swelling of the elbow and forearm with pain, fever, and similar signs of inflammation were seen in a different child with VOC.
 (Photo contributor: Binita R. Shah, MD.)

 Emergency Department Treatment and Disposition

 Children presenting with fever should be urgently triaged and immediately seen by an ED provider.
-After brief examination, blood should be obtained for a CBC with a reticulocyte count, blood culture, and any other indicated tests, and if there is no known allergy, a dose ...
+After brief examination, blood should be obtained for a CBC with a reticulocyte count, blood culture, and any other indicated tests, and if there is no ...